vincelemke99/vincelemke99/README.md

 - 👋 Hi, I’m Vincent.
-I'm studying  informatic at the Technische Hochschule Mannheimm.
+I'm studying  business informatics at the University of Mannheim.
 - 👀 I’m interested in Data Science.